ros2/libyaml_vendor/QUALITY_DECLARATION.md

 |7| Security | --- |
 |7.i| Vulnerability Disclosure Policy | ✓ |

-Comparing this table with the [Quality Level Comparison Chart of REP2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst#quality-level-comparison-chart) lead us to decide that this package qualifies to Quality Level 3.
+Comparing this table with the [Quality Level Comparison Chart of REP2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst#quality-level-comparison-chart) lead us to decide that this package qualifies as Quality Level 1.

-`libyaml_vendor` is limited by the quality level of the upstream dependency libyaml.
-In order to reach higher quality levels, the issues limiting `libyaml` will either need to be addressed by `libyaml` itself, or through adequate quality control measures in this package.